 - 9.1 Before taking any decision to permanently exclude a pupil, the headteacher/principal will consider whether a direction to attend alternative provision and/or a managed move as part of a planned intervention would be a reasonable alternative that should be considered. - 9.2 In the case of directing a pupil off-site to alternative provision, the aim of any direction is for it to be used as a short-term measure as part of the school's behaviour management strategy to improve a pupil's behaviour where in-school interventions and/or outreach have been unsuccessful or are deemed inappropriate.
 While parental consent is not needed, discussions would take place with parents to feed in their views about the options. - 9.3 For a managed move to take place there needs to be agreement between the School, the parents and the new school that a managed move should occur.
-Before a managed move is agreed to, the pupil will attend the new school for a fixed period to ensure that the new school would be suitable for them.
+Before a managed move is agreed to, the pupil will often attend the new school as part of a direction off-site.
 We will share relevant information with the new school and check that they have an integration strategy.
-At the end of this period, the relevant parties (including the parents) will review the placement before a decision is taken about whether the move becomes permanent.
+At the end of the off-site direction, the relevant parties (including the parents) will review how it has gone before a decision is taken about whether it becomes a permanent managed move.